-This program offers an opportunity to develop and refine academic skills (for science, mathematics and communication) that are necessary for admission.
-This will ultimately provide foundational knowledge needed to ensure success in subsequent academic studies.
+This program offers an opportunity to develop and refine academic skills (for science, mathematics, and communication) that are necessary for admission.
+Ultimately, this will provide foundational knowledge needed to ensure success in subsequent academic studies.
 Some General Arts and Science courses are also transferable to other post-secondary programs.

 - It is each student’s responsibility to ensure that the courses he or she is registered in are appropriate for the stated admission requirements for future program choices.